reallyyy/fast_block_button_twitter/IMPLEMENTATION_NOTES.md

 3. **Maintenance burden:** Any time Twitter updated their CSS, the extension would break and require manual updates.

 4. **Inconsistent button injection:** Some tweets on the timeline didn't get the fast block button, particularly tweets from verified users like @naval, while others worked fine.
+5. **Buttons disappearing on scroll:** Fast block buttons would appear on initial load but disappear when scrolling up/down due to Twitter's virtual scrolling/recycling of DOM elements.

 ### Solution Implemented